 Coffee anyone?
 There are macchiatos, expressos, mochaccinos and all the standard fare but why wouldn’t you opt for the traditional Venezuelan Guayoyo coffee sweetened with sugar cane and served without milk.
 A recommended starter for the health conscious is their invitingly named Ensalada de Palmito y Aguacate, a salad with a sliced avocado centre with palm hearts, mixed lettuce, tomatoes and red onions.
 Their avocado sauce sounds mild enough but is so fiery it will lift you out of your seat.
 This sauce comes in a tiny saucer separate from the main dish for good reason.

 The Pabellon Criollo main dish is a Venezuelan classic worth the South American drum roll – and comes topped with a purple flower.
 Is it edible?
 It’s certainly pretty.
 The rest of this rice, black beans and shredded beef dish didn’t disappoint in the looks and palate department either.
-The sweet edge of the plantains crowning the dish are perfectly placed beyond the mild white cheese underlay.
+The sweet edge of the plantains crowning the dish is perfectly placed beyond the mild white cheese underlay.